signedXNOR/b2c/README.md

 -w --width : change the preffered width of the window (only has any effect if also doing -d/--display/--draw)

 -r --reverse : Take an image as input, and spit out a file as output.
 The reverse of the program's default function.
-(ONLY WORKS WITH TEXT FILES, OOPS)

 ## To do
 - Add option to memcmp 2 files and show the differences between them (if any) as an rgb8 image.